Authorisations for infrastructure and structures in protected areas

 Before you start building, you should consider any management statement or plan in effect for a protected area.

-Under the Act, the chief executive of the Department of National Parks, Sports and Racing (DNPSR) can allow you to use a national park or protected area in a manner that is inconsistent with the management principles or plan.
+Under the Act, the chief executive of the Department of Environment and Science (DES) can allow you to use a national park or protected area in a manner that is inconsistent with the management principles or plan.
 This can occur if:

 - the basic principle for the management of national parks will be observed as far as possible (if the land is in a national park)